Sienci-Labs/Resources/gsender/gs-edge-features.md

 1. Once everything seems stable, everything that’s been added to Edge becomes a part of Main gSender so that everyone can now enjoy the new features
 1. The process repeats

 Downloading Edge is similar to the Main version of gSender and is available on the same page: <a href="https://sienci.com/gSender/" target="_blank" rel="noopener">https://sienci.com/gsender/</a>.
-The main caveat is that we don’t post the links for each operating system, so once you click the link to download Edge you’ll need to scroll down on the page to the “Assets” and click on the program download for your specific device.
-For Windows it’ll end in “.exe”, Mac will be “.dmg”, and the rest are for Linux and Pi.
+The main caveat is that we don’t post the links for each operating system, so once you click the link to download Edge you’ll need to scroll down on the page to the "Assets" and click on the program download for your specific device.
+For Windows it’ll end in ".exe", Mac will be ".dmg", and the rest are for Linux and Pi.

 ## Unique Differences